ShipBit/slickgpt/README.md

 ![SlickGPT][slickgpt-screenshot]

-SlickGPT allows you to run your own local ChatGPT instance, host it yourself or just use our instance if you like.
+SlickGPT is a light-weight "use-your-own-API-key" web client for the OpenAI API written in Svelte.
 Users bring their own OpenAI API keys.
 SlickGPT offers them a very fancy user interface with a rich feature set like managing a local chat history (in the localStorage), a userless "Share" function for chats, a prominent context editor, and token cost calculation and distribution.
+You can the client locally, host it yourself or use our public instance.

 ## Feature Overview